lorin/resilience-engineering/README.md

 ## Diane Vaughan

-Vaughan is a sociology researcher who did a famous study of the NASA Challenger accident.
+Vaughan is a sociology researcher who did a famous study of the NASA Challenger accident, concluding that it was the result of organizational failure rather than a technical failure.
+Specifically, production pressure overrode the rigorous scientific safety culture in place at NASA.

 ### Concepts

+* Structural Secrecy:
+* Social Construction of Risk:
+* Normalization of Deviance:
-* normalization of deviance
+* Weak signals, mixed signals, signals of potential danger:

 ### Selected publications